 Make Rounds at Yard Sales

 A Saturday spent browsing yard and garage sales is a day well spent.
-You can find incredible deals at these rummage places: A $10 princess bookshelf for your daughter, a set of end tables for $25, and a new-to-you coffee maker for only $5.
-Some clever sanding, painting, and steam cleaning can help any furniture look fresh, so nobody will ever guess that your entire living room set only cost a few hundred dollars.
+You can find incredible deals at these rummage places.
+Imagine a $10 princess bookshelf for your daughter, a set of end tables for $25, and a new-to-you coffee maker for only $5.
+Some clever sanding, painting, and steam cleaning can help any furniture look fresh.
+Nobody will ever guess that your entire living room set only cost a few hundred dollars.

 Make Facebook Marketplace Your Friend